TCJA (Tax Cuts and Jobs Act) & Farmers

 Major Filing Changes

-Since tax rates have changed, farmers should take time to consider whether or not to file a Form 1040, Schedule J. This form is used to average all or some of your farm income by using income tax rates for the prior three years.
+First, tax rates have changed.
+Farmers need to consider whether or not to file a Form 1040, Schedule J. This form is used to average all or some of your farm income by using income tax rates for the prior three years.
 This could lower your tax rate if your current year farm income is high and your taxable income from one (or more) of the prior three years was low.

 - They are applying it to tax years beginning after 12/31/2017.